 Don’t expect magic or mystery (or a rollerskating Olivia Newton-John) at Xanadu.
 Do expect excellent wines, both at the restaurant and the cellar door, where tastings are informative yet approachable – a savvy balance.

 Vast lawns and outdoor games will keep the little ones busy at Windows Estate in Yallingup.
 Inside, you can shop for cool homewares and local cheeses while scrutinising the wine list.

 One of the area’s founding wineries, Cape Mentelle is where you can taste what the Margaret River region is famous for: sauvignon blanc semillon blends, chardonnay and cabernet.
-In the evenings, the cellar door hosts an outdoor cinema (runs until April 9).

 Set amid rows of vines, the glass-walled dining room at Knee Deep Wines in Wilyabrup offers pretty-as-a-picture scenery.
 Taste first then sit down to lunch.
 As for the menu, the Trust the Chef option never disappoints.

 Rustic yet elegant, the cellar door at Cullen Wines, in Wilyabrup, features biodynamic and organic drops that will thrill both connoisseurs and the uninitiated.
 Chefs at the cellar door’s hatted restaurant pick ingredients fresh from the biodynamic garden.